ondemos/libdemos/CONTRIBUTING.md

 ## Getting started

-To get started you need to have [nodejs](https://github.com/nodejs/node) and [emsdk](https://github.com/emscripten-core/emsdk) installed on your machine and in your path.
+To get started you need to have [nodejs](https://github.com/nodejs/node) installed on your machine and in your path.
 You also need to clone this repository and its submodule in order to be able to compile the library

 ```
-git clone git@github.com:deliberative/crypto.git dcrypto
+git clone git@github.com:ondemos/core-js.git ondemos-js
-cd dcrypto
+cd ondemos-js
 npm i
 git submodule update --init --recursive
 ```